 Once you’ve decided which field of study you’re interested in pursuing further, you will need to research institutions and their offerings.
 Do you want to change universities or even try studying in a different city in Australia?

 If you are starting in a completely new field, you might like to enrol in a short course to try it out.
 Or, if you’re sure you want to add a second field of expertise to your portfolio, you can pursue a second undergraduate degree.
+If you decide to take a short course, it needs to be with a CRICOS registered provider to comply with your visa conditions.
+You can check if the provider has a CRICOS number here.

 Most universities in Australia also provide the option of completing an Honours year.
 If you’re enrolled in a three-year Bachelor degree, generally you’ll need to add an extra year to undertake a research project and complete a thesis.
 If you’re enrolled in a four-year Bachelor degree, you’ll likely need to maintain a credit or distinction average.